NEXMAP/odom_MozFest2017/README.md

 Please note that it's very important to us that we maintain a positive and supportive environment for everyone who wants to participate.
 When you join us we ask that you follow our [code of conduct](CODE_OF_CONDUCT.md) in all interactions both on and offline.

 Thank you!
 Thank you!

+## MozFest
+We are so excited to be going to Mozfest!
+Join us at the there October 27-29, 2017 at Ravensbourne College, London!
+We'll be meeting in person to collaborate on this project and learn from each other.
+Read more about our session [https://github.com/MozillaFoundation/mozfest-program-2017/issues/717]!
+We are scheduling meetings with people ahead of time so feel free to reach out to Elisabeth beforehand either via email (lisard at gmail) or [Twitter](https://twitter.com/lisard).